 Cyclamen Care Guide

-Another holiday houseplant alternative to poinsettias are cyclamen.
+Cyclamen are a holiday houseplant alternative to poinsettias that will add instant color.
 A versatile plant, cyclamen can be grown indoors during the cold winter months then moved outside when the temperatures warm up before returning back inside.
 With proper care, your cyclamen can provide unique beauty for a very long time!

 Cyclamen will continue to bloom from December up until April if they are kept cool and happy.
 As the flower stalks and leaves die off, they should be removed by giving them a sharp tug.
 New foliage and flowers will soon replace the old.